 Many of this money was invested via SIPPs – Self Invested Personal Pensions on the advice of an IFA, which may have been negligent in some cases, exposing retail clients to uncomfortable levels of risk for which they could not afford.

-If you’ve invested in Carbon Credits and have NOT yet had your advice checked for negligence, you can speak with the team at Get Claims Advice Ltd for a FREE initial assessment – it could be that you are owed money in compensation for negligent advice!Tags: Carbon Credits
+If you’ve invested in Carbon Credits and have NOT yet had your advice checked for negligence, you can speak with our mis-sold pension experts at Get Claims Advice Ltd for a FREE initial assessment – it could be that you are owed money in compensation for negligent advice!Tags: Carbon Credits